OrienteerBAP/Orienteer-Guidebook/about_orienteer.md

 etc

 ##Approach to building a data model
 The approach to building a data model in Orienteer inherits much from OrientDB.
-The schema is built of interconnected classes.
-Instances of classes are called documents.
+The schema is built of classes connected as nodes.
+Objects (instances) of classes are called documents.
 You can find out more about data models in [OrientDB documentation](http://orientdb.com/docs/last/).

 ##Features coming in next versions